-Honours: Eligible students will enrol in 9804 Law Honours (6cp) in place of two Law Electives in their last year.
+- Honours: Eligible students will enrol in 9804 Law Honours (6cp) in place of two Law Electives in their last year. - Unit Availability: In any semester and year only a selection of these units are available.

 In addition to course requirements, in order to successfully complete your course you must meet the inherent requirements.
 Please refer to the inherent requirements statement applicable to your course